 Internet Retailer analyzed the top 75 online marketplaces worldwide as of 2017 and came up with the following statistics:

-Considering marketplace growth and areas yet untapped by this technology, business owners can leverage the marketplace model and build their own unique solutions.
+Considering marketplace growth and areas yet untapped by this technology, business owners can leverage the marketplace business model and build their own unique solutions.
 Below are some key benefits of running your own marketplace.

 The cost of releasing a marketplace application is almost the same as the cost of launching an e-commerce website.
 Although the logic behind an e-marketplace is rather complex, its functionality can cater to the specific needs of many different vendors.